Lolindhir/PnP/docs/assets/rules/Creation/CharacterCreation.md

 ## Step 3: Choose a Background
 Choose your character's background.
-You can choose any of the sample backgrounds detailed in the [Background section](https://lolindhir.github.io/PnP/rules/creation/backgrounds) or create a custom background for yourself.
+You can choose any of the pre made backgrounds detailed in the [Sample Backgrounds section](https://lolindhir.github.io/PnP/rules/creation/character_creation/backgrounds/backgrounds_samples) or create a custom background for yourself, using the rules described in the [Backgrounds section](https://lolindhir.github.io/PnP/rules/creation/character_creation/backgrounds).
-A background provides concrete benefits (features, proficiencies, languages, and feats).
+You gain all the benefits a background provides (feature, proficiencies, languages, and starting feat).

-**Background Feature.** Each background provides a unique feature that represents a special ability or benefit your character gains from their background.
-This feature can offer various advantages, such as special knowledge, connections, or abilities that can be used during your adventures.

-**Proficiencies.** Each background gives a character proficiency in two skills.
-In addition, most backgrounds give a character proficiency with one or more tools.

-**Languages.** Each background gives you a number of languages you understand and can speak.

-**Feat.** A background gives you a feat, which grants your character particular capabilities.